-First, if you have your land gifted to you.
-We will need sale comps of similar property but you can use the entire value of the land as a credit against your down payment, closing costs and pre-paids.
+1) You have your land gifted to you.
+We will need sale comps of similar properties but you can use the entire value of the land as a credit against your down payment, closing costs and pre-paids.

-Second, if you purchased your land over six months ago and it has appreciated.
-You can use the appreciated value against your down payment and closing costs.
+3) You purchased your land over six months ago and it has appreciated.
+You can use any money you put down plus the appreciated value against your down payment and closing costs.

 The VA is a little different.
 For some odd reason the VA does not allow vets to use land equity when it comes to rolling in closing costs.
 The work around is to have your builder agree to pay these costs and simply increase the contract to build price to cover the costs.